agency-ai-solutions/n8n-nodes-agencii/README.md

 #### Conditional Session Management

-Use an IF node to check if a `chatId` exists.
+Use an IF node to check if a `sessionId` exists.
 If yes, reuse it for conversation continuity; if no, a new session will be created automatically.

 #### Session Persistence

-Store `chatId` values in n8n's built-in data storage or an external database to maintain long-running conversations with your agency across multiple workflow executions.
+Store `sessionId` values in n8n's built-in data storage or an external database to maintain long-running conversations with your agency across multiple workflow executions.

 ### Understanding Agency Routing